A Treatise of the Pleas of the Crown, or, A System of the Principal Matters Relating to That Subject: Digested Under Their Proper Heads

 |Volumes||2 volume set|

 William Hawkins (1681 – 1750) was admitted to the Inner Temple in 1700 or 1701; confusion exists due to another man in the records sharing his name.
 In 1707 Hawkins was called to the bar.
 He later served as deputy chief justice of the Brecon circuit in 1719, and in 1724 he advanced to the rank of serjeant-at-law.
 Hawkins began writing on legal matters in 1711.
 A Treatise of the Pleas of the Crown, first published in 1716, represented an advancement in both analysis and in detail when compared to the earlier exposition of English criminal law written by Sir Edward Coke (1552 – 1634).
 In addition to this book, Hawkins also edited an abridgment of Coke upon Littleton, and a new edition of the Statutes at Large.

 Evidence for Inclusion in Wythe's Library

 Listed in the Jefferson Inventory of Wythe's Library as Hawkin's P. C. fol. and given by Thomas Jefferson to Dabney Carr.
 We do not know which edition Wythe owned.
-The Brown Bibliography includes the first edition while George Wythe's Library on LibraryThing indicates "Precise edition unknown.
+The Brown Bibliography includes the first edition (1761-1721) while Dean's Memo lists the fourth edition (1762).
+George Wythe's Library on LibraryThing indicates "Precise edition unknown.
 Folio editions (in two volumes) were published at London in 1716-21, 1724, 1739 and 1762."
 Because we don't know which edition Wythe owned, the Wolf Law Library moved a mixed set (volume one, first edition 1716; volume two, second edition, 1726) from another rare book collection to the George Wythe Collection.

 Description of the Wolf Law Library's copy